masahide-seki/t-nanoEM/README.md

 ```

-## Phasing nanoEM or t-nanoEM reads by SNVs
+## Phasing nanoEM or t-nanoEM reads by somatic SNVs

 ### Conversion of vcf file of somatic mutations to bed file of SNV